hadily/bezbez-app/README.md

    - From now on any modification on the server should be done after activating the venv

-2. **Setting up the MySQL Server:**
+2. **Setting up the postgreSQL Server:**

-   - Access phpMyAdmin or any other MySQL administration tool you have.
-   - Create a new database named `bezbez`. ` CREATE DATABASE bezbez; `
+   - Create a new database named `bezbez`.
-   - Create a MySQL user named `admin` with the password `admin`. ` CREATE USER 'admin'@'localhost' IDENTIFIED BY 'admin'; `
-   - Grant all privileges to the `admin` user for the `bezbez` database.  `GRANT ALL PRIVILEGES ON bezbez . * TO 'admin'@'localhost' `
-   - Flush privileges to apply the changes. ` FLUSH PRIVILEGES; `
-   - Any Modifications you want to do on the details related to database credentials are in /server/settings.py
+   - Accesss server/project/settings.py  in DATABASE set your postgresserverpassword

 3. **Back to the Django Project:**
    - After configuring MySQL, return to your Django project directory.